TuurVera/vimrc/README.md

 The simplest method is to reference this file in the default vim via the `source` command.

-To install all the plugings you'll need to install [vundle](https://github.com/VundleVim/Vundle.vim)
+To install all the plugings you'll need to install [vundle](https://github.com/VundleVim/Vundle.vim) and then in vim execute this commande:

+in vim: `:PluginInstall`
+from command line: `vim +PluginInstall +qall`